-Research suggests SCFAs may stimulate the release of hormones which act as appetite-suppressants hormones, such as peptide YY.
+Research suggests SCFAs may stimulate the release of hormones which act as appetite suppressant hormones, such as peptide YY.

 Studies suggest an intake of dietary fibre is inversely associated with cardiovascular disease (2).

-Oats contain a type of soluble fibre called oat beta-glucans which has been found to lower LDL (‘bad’) cholesterol levels.
+Oats contain a type of soluble fibre called beta-glucan which has been found to lower LDL (‘bad’) cholesterol levels.

 One review of studies found a good intake of high fibre foods was related to reductions in blood pressure.